GDQuest/website/content/tutorial/godot/design-patterns/finite-state-machine/index.md

 In Godot, we can access the root node of the scene the state is part of using the `owner` property.
 Alternatively, you can define properties on individual states to control which nodes they affect and to change their settings.
 This way, you can reuse state scripts across different characters or entities.
 For a playable character in a single-player game, that's unnecessary, so I use the `owner` property below.

-Let's go over the player states' code to get a better idea of how it all ties together.
+Let's go over the code of the player states to get a better idea of how it all ties together.

 ### Implementing the states